 Listing 12-15: Creating a failing test for the search function we wish we had

-The string we are searching for is “duct” in this test.
-The text we’re searching is three lines, only one of which contains “duct”.
+This test searches for the string “duct.”
+The text we’re searching is three lines, only one of which contains “duct.”
 We assert that the value returned from the search function contains only the line we expect.

-We aren’t able to run this test and watch it fail though, since this test doesn’t even compile–the search function doesn’t exist yet!
-So now we’ll add just enough code to get the tests to compile and run: a definition of the search function that always returns an empty vector, as shown in Listing 12-16.
-Once we have this, the test should compile and fail because an empty vector doesn’t match a vector containing the line "safe, fast, productive.".
+We aren’t able to run this test and watch it fail because the test doesn’t even compile: the search function doesn’t exist yet!
+So now we’ll add just enough code to get the test to compile and run by adding a definition of the search function that always returns an empty vector, as shown in Listing 12-16.
+Then the test should compile and fail because an empty vector doesn’t match a vector containing the line "safe, fast, productive.".

-Filename: src/lib.rs
+src/lib.rs

 pub fn search<'a>(query: &str, contents: &'a str) -> Vec<&'a str> {